MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 b. the output leads the reference

-For these distinct cases, the preceeding rising or falling edges can be detected using a Flip-Flop.
-Two flip-flops are used, one each for each signal, and their outputs are tied using an AND gate to their respective reset CLR pins.
+For these distinct cases, the preceding rising or falling edges can be detected using a Flip-Flop.
+Two flip-flops are used, one each for each signal and their outputs are tied using an AND gate to their respective reset CLR pins.
 The state diagram of the above circuit is shown below.

 Figure 4: State Diagram Explaining the Incorporation of Up and Down signals

 ![statediag](https://user-images.githubusercontent.com/90972284/133917218-e34b0138-ef65-4455-8099-9c57d0153225.png)

 A drawback in this circuit would occur if the two signals had a very small delay.
-This is called the dead-zone, and it prevents from imporving very small delays (<1ns).
+This is called the dead-zone, and it prevents improving very small delays (<1ns).
 The only way to compensate for this would be to design a more sensitive PFD.

 ## Charge Pump
 A charge pump converts the digital measure of the difference in phase or frequency into an analog signal that is fed into the VCO.
 Charge pumps are implemented using current steering circuits.